OpenDataServices/decision-pipeline/docs/glossary.md

 Decision-making Mechanism
     A specified procedure through which a decision will be made (e.g. a Consent decision as specified on the wiki or an Ordinary Motion as specified in the Company Rules).

+Pipeline Review
+    A section of the fortnightly co-op meeting in which the decision pipeline is reviewed, key changes are highlighted, any queries raised, and issues and actions are identified.
+Decisions may also be scheduled, rescheduled withdrawn, put on hold or delegated.
 ```